squareops/terraform-aws-security-automations/README.md

 | <a name="input_remove_ssl_tls_iam"></a> [remove\_ssl\_tls\_iam](#input\_remove\_ssl\_tls\_iam) | Remove expire ssl tls cert from IAM | `bool` | `false` | no |
 | <a name="input_s3_enabled"></a> [s3\_enabled](#input\_s3\_enabled) | Set it true to export logs of CloudTrail to S3 Bucket | `bool` | `true` | no |
 | <a name="input_tags"></a> [tags](#input\_tags) | Tags to be used in all the resources | `map(string)` | <pre>{<br>  "key": "AWS_CIS_Benchmark",<br>  "value": "1.2.0"<br>}</pre> | no |

+## Contribution & Issue Reporting

+To report an issue with a project:

+  1. Check the repository's [issue tracker](https://github.com/sq-ia/terraform-aws-cis-level1/issues) on GitHub
+  2. Search to see if the issue has already been reported
+  3. If you can't find an answer to your question in the documentation or issue tracker, you can ask a question by creating a new issue.
+Be sure to provide enough context and details so others can understand your problem.

+## License

+Apache License, Version 2.0, January 2004 (http://www.apache.org/licenses/).

+## Support Us

+To support a GitHub project by liking it, you can follow these steps:

+  1. Visit the repository: Navigate to the [GitHub repository](https://github.com/sq-ia/terraform-aws-cis-level1).

+  2. Click the "Star" button: On the repository page, you'll see a "Star" button in the upper right corner.
+Clicking on it will star the repository, indicating your support for the project.

+  3. Optionally, you can also leave a comment on the repository or open an issue to give feedback or suggest changes.

+Starring a repository on GitHub is a simple way to show your support and appreciation for the project.
+It also helps to increase the visibility of the project and make it more discoverable to others.

+## Who we are

+We believe that the key to success in the digital age is the ability to deliver value quickly and reliably.
+That’s why we offer a comprehensive range of DevOps & Cloud services designed to help your organization optimize its systems & Processes for speed and agility.

+  1. We are an AWS Advanced consulting partner which reflects our deep expertise in AWS Cloud and helping 100+ clients over the last 5 years.
+  2. Expertise in Kubernetes and overall container solution helps companies expedite their journey by 10X.
+  3. Infrastructure Automation is a key component to the success of our Clients and our Expertise helps deliver the same in the shortest time.
+  4. DevSecOps as a service to implement security within the overall DevOps process and helping companies deploy securely and at speed.
+  5. Platform engineering which supports scalable,Cost efficient infrastructure that supports rapid development, testing, and deployment.
+  6. 24*7 SRE service to help you Monitor the state of your infrastructure and eradicate any issue within the SLA.

+We provide [support](https://squareops.com/contact-us/) on all of our projects, no matter how small or large they may be.

+To find more information about our company, visit [squareops.com](https://squareops.com/), follow us on [Linkedin](https://www.linkedin.com/company/squareops-technologies-pvt-ltd/), or fill out a [job application](https://squareops.com/careers/).
+If you have any questions or would like assistance with your cloud strategy and implementation, please don't hesitate to [contact us](https://squareops.com/contact-us/).